alecdotninja/paranoid/README.md

   * Cleanup networking stack so that it can support proper local bindings and IP forwarding
   * Add proper DHCP and DNS servers to the networking stack instead of pre-configuring the adapter in the container
   * Move the networking stack into it's own process so that it can be sandboxed and shared between multiple containers
+  * Add sensible CLI interface and helpers for creating containers (extracting rootfs tars in usernamespace)

 ## Development